Laserbeam31/alt-video-system-public/video-rack-documentation.md

 Links to Box 203
 ----------------

-Box 203, colloquially referred to as the "Edge Rack" contains a composite video distribution amplifier (DA).
+Box 203, colloquially referred to as the "Edge Rack", contains a composite video distribution amplifier (DA).
 This is a simple device which takes in a composite feed and amplifies it to multiple separate outputs, for patching to different destinations.
 Using the links between the BTS MUSA patch and the Box 203 MUSA patch, it is possible to make use of the DA.